Hyra/mindthecode.com/_posts/2012-02-24-using-sessions-in-phpunit-tests-with-cakephp.markdown

 ---
-title: "Using Sessions in PHPUnit Tests with CakePHP"
+title: Using Sessions in PHPUnit Tests with CakePHP
 description: How to use sessions within your unit tests using PHPUnit and CakePHP
-tags: ['phpunit', 'cakephp']
+tags:
+  - phpunit
+  - cakephp
-publishDate: 2012-02-24
+publishDate: 2012-02-24T00:00:00.000Z
 layout: post
 header: sessions.gif
 ---